JxTang-bioinformatics/CaMelia/README.md

 You will need to download the source code and locate them in the same directory.

-1) You can download pre-trained models:

-GSE65364:

-HCCs:

-HepG2:

-mESC:

-GSE56879:

-2i:

-Serum:

-MII:

-2) For training models for your own data, you need to download necessary files as fallowing:
+For training models for your own data, you need to download necessary files as fallowing:

    i)  Feature extraction: